Permissions for Searches

 -

-The following Transactions type permission determines your ability to save a transaction search:
+The following Transactions permission controls whether you can save a transaction search:

-Find Transaction – This permission has four possible levels, View, Create, Edit, and Full.
-If you have Create level or higher for the Find Transaction permission, the Create Saved Search button is available for transaction searches.
-With the View level, you can run transaction searches but you cannot save them.
+Find Transaction – This permission has four levels, View, Create, Edit, and Full.
+With Create level or higher, you get the Create Saved Search button for transaction searches.
+With View, you can run transaction searches but not save them.

 -

-The following employee permissions determine your ability to create a search and perform a global search:
+The following employee permissions control whether you can create a search or use global search:

 -